This BSP has been built against revision 8639a836d388812887ecd28bd4e7c66a7763ee8e of meta-intel and the Yocto Project 1.1.1 release.

 Glxgears can be added to the generated image by adding "tools-testapps" option to the extra image features variable in the default local.conf before building the BSP.

-e.g. to add Glxgears, locate the following line in local.conf
+e.g. to add Glxgears, locate the following line in local.conf:

 EXTRA_IMAGE_FEATURES = "debug-tweaks"

-and change above line to:
+and change it line to the following: